3. Research Design

 3.1 Methodology

 The methodology of this research is rooted in the approaches of artistic research.
 In addition, I draw on aspects of autoethnography, duoethnography, and reflexivity to create an interwoven methodological framework.
-Together, these approaches integrate personal narrative, collaborative inquiry, and creative exploration to investigate the complexities of Palestinian identity within the context of music-making and research.
-This methodological framework bridges the deeply personal and the collectively shared, exploring how artistic expression becomes a conduit for resistance, healing, and dialogue.
+Together, these approaches integrate personal narrative, collaborative inquiry, and creative exploration to investigate the complexities of my Palestinian identity within the context of music-making and research.

 Artistic Research

-Artistic research forms the foundation of this inquiry, where the creative process itself becomes a method of investigation.
+Artistic research forms the foundation of this inquiry in which the creative process itself becomes an investigative method.
 As Borgdorff (2006) explains, “research in the arts devotes attention to both the materiality of art to the extent that it makes the immaterial possible, and to the immateriality of art to the extent that it is embedded in the artistic material.”
 This approach demonstrates a natural kinship with established research traditions such as ethnography and action research, which inform practice-based inquiry (Borgdorff, 2012).

 Artistic research differs from the research of art, as it involves an element of "finding" rather than "searching," where chance, complications, and uncertainties play pivotal roles in guiding discovery (Henke et al., 2020).
 Unlike systematized methodologies dependent on pre-legitimated models, artistic research thrives in zones of ambiguity, allowing for disruptions, fictions, and uncertainties to inform the process.
 These qualities contribute to its aesthetic singularity, enabling the researcher to engage with subtleties and render them manifest with clarity and precision (Henke et al., 2020).